arrai-innovations/commitlint-config/README.md

    pre-commit installed at .git/hooks/commit-msg
    ```

-1. Create a `.pre-commit-config.yaml` file:
+1. Create a `.pre-commit-config.yaml` file at the root of your repo:

    ```yaml
    default_stages: [commit]